 It may have looked like it, but it wasn't true.

 Its initial sales were good, for the time, with a reported 50,000 Newton MessagePads sold by the end of November 1993.
-Those were sold at $900 or $1,569 in today's money.
+However, whether through promotions or discounts, those were sold at $900 or $1,569 in today's money, far below Sculley's mandated figure.

 The model shown to us in London was nowhere near as fast as using an iPhone today to make notes.
 However, it was faster than getting out your PowerBook was and the idea of having your calendar and emails with you all the time was compelling.